What is EHS training?

 How do you do training right?

 That sounds like it should be a no-brainer.
 No one wants to get hurt, get sick, or die.
 No employer wants to pay the enormous financial costs in the wake of an accident.
-And no one wants to deal with OSHA, which oversees workplace safety at the federal and state levels.
+And no one wants to deal with OSHA, which oversees workplace safety and environmental protection at the federal and state levels.

 What gives?
 Well, as it turns out, EHS isn’t a no-brainer, but… a big-brainer?
 A yes-brainer?
 It’s complicated and getting more complicated by the day.
 It certainly doesn’t happen automatically.